kartoza/awesome-geodata/README.md

 An extended legend is provided at the bottom of the list to assist with additional categorisations and content discovery.

+### Licensing

+Licensing information is provided where possible, however it is subject to error and may change at any time.

 ## Other Lists

 The following outline lists of spatial datasources similar to this list: